isomerpages/moe-newtownsec/_cca/Sports & Games/Softball.md

 ![](/images/Our%20Group%20Photo.jpg)

 # INTRODUCTION
 Our motto is Nil Satis Nisi Optimum, “Nothing but the Best”.
-Through softball, we hope to inculcate the 3 values of respect, responsibility and discipline in each member, and to build up these four aspects of the team: Character, Teamwork, Skills and Fitness.
+Through softball, we hope to inculcate the 3 values of thinking, athletic and resilient in each member, and to build up these four aspects of the team: Character, Teamwork, Skills and Fitness

 ### TRAINING SCHEDULE: